Everest Three High Passes Trek

 Why should I book my Everest Three High Passes Trek with your company?

-Moreover, registered under the government of Nepal, Nepal Spirit Adventure is fully licensed and certified to organize adventure trips like trekking, hiking, expedition, tour, and other tourism-related services in Nepal, Bhutan, and Tibet.
+Moreover, registered under the government of Nepal, Nepal Spirit Adventure is fully licensed and certified to organize adventure trips like trekking, hiking, expeditions, tours, and other tourism-related services in Nepal, Bhutan, and Tibet.
 We believe in and practice responsible tourism.
 In addition to this, we also are a very active member following organizations:

 • Nepal Tourism Board (NTB)